jwiegley/comparable/README.md

     test_delta_bar
 ```

+## Map Collections

+jww (2021-11-01): TODO

 ## <a name="structs"></a>Structures

-Differencing arbitrary structures was the original impetus for creating
+Differencing arbitrary structures was the original motive for creating
 `delta`.
-This is made feasible with a `Delta` derive macro that auto-generates
+This is made feasible using a `Delta` derive macro that
-the code needed for such comparisons.
-The purpose of this section is to
+auto-generates code needed for such comparisons.
+The purpose of this section
-understand how this macro works, and the various attribute macros that can be
+is to explain how this macro works, and the various attribute macros that can
-used to guide the process.
-If all else fails, manual trait implementations are
+be used to guide the process.
+If all else fails, manual trait implementations
-always an alternative.
+are always an alternative.

 For the purpose of the following sub-sections, we consider the following
 structure: